scottrobertson/awesome-ynab/README.md

 - [GoCardless to Ynab Sync (Azure Hosted)](https://github.com/NikolaInvernizzi/GoCardlessToYnabSync) A low cost (~8 cents/month) Azure hosted Sync between GoCardless(Free, 2,500+ banks) and YNAB using Azure Functions written in .NET/C# and CosmosDB.
 (May require some technical knownledge to host or edit the code to fit the transaction it receives from your bank)

+- [Autonabber](https://github.com/jrh3k5/autonabber) A tool used to automate disbursement of a paycheck across budget categories using a YAML configuration file.

+- [Cryptonabber Sync](https://github.com/jrh3k5/cryptonabber-sync) A tool used to automate the synchronization of cryptocurrency accounts with YNAB accounts.

+- [Cryptonabber Offramp](https://github.com/jrh3k5/cryptonabber-offramp) A tool used to automate the tracking of converting cryptocurrencies from accounts into fiat accounts

 ### Submit a Project

 To submit a project, please submit a pull request.